rezzachuky2/Auto-Generate-Random-Wallet-Address-ETH/README.md

 # Ethereum Random Wallet Generator

 A Python script to generate random Ethereum wallet addresses.
-The user can specify the number of addresses to create, and the script will save them to `random_wallets.txt`.
+The user can specify the number of addresses to create, and the script will save them to `wallets.txt`.
 Ideal for testing, simulations, or any application that requires generating multiple Ethereum addresses.

 ## Features

 - **Dynamic Input**: Users can specify how many Ethereum wallet addresses to generate.
 - **Checksum Validation**: Ensures generated Ethereum addresses are correctly formatted to prevent errors.
-- **Automatic Saving**: Outputs all generated addresses to a text file (`random_wallets.txt`).
+- **Automatic Saving**: Outputs all generated addresses to a text file (`wallets.txt`).

 ## Requirements